You are here

 Science Spotlight Archive

 The Delta Science Program is seeking public comment on the Draft 2017-2021 Science Action Agenda, a four-year science agenda for the Delta, developed through an open process working closely with the broad Delta science and management community.
+The comment period has been extended to May 31, 2017.
 Please click here for more information.

 On April 13, 2017, The Delta Independent Science Board (Delta ISB) will take action on the Delta as an Evolving Place final draft.
 The Delta ISB will discuss its review comments on the EcoRestore Adaptive Management Program White Paper, and on the California WaterFix Final EIR/S, and initiate a review of the Draft 2017-2021 Science Action Agenda.